kizzjs/kizz/README.md

 ### Preview

-Kizz doesn't provide `kizz preview`, because there are already a lot of great things.
+Kizz doesn't provide `kizz preview`, because there are already a lot of great tools.

 ```
 cd public